TechEBU/Devot-Project/README.md

 A Smart contract on the Cardano blockchain that can help in solving BAD GOVERNANCE plaguing Africa by ensuring free and fair elections.

 ## Suggested Solution:
-Devot is a smart contract that runs on Cardano blockchain.
+Devot (meaning, decentralized voting system) is a smart contract that runs on Cardano blockchain.
 It authenticates the citizens and every candidate running for a political position.
 Individuals can vote from the comfort of their home during the election period.

 ### *Assumptions:*